kairos-io/kairos/docs/src/pages/sdk/development.md

 ### Create the controller

-Create a directory and let's init it with the operator-sdk:
+Create a directory and let's init our new project it with the operator-sdk:

 ```bash